qemu/qemu/docs/system/deprecated.rst

       to the user to load all the images they need.
  3. ``-bios <file>`` - Tells QEMU to load the specified file as the firmwrae.

-``-drive`` with bogus interface type (since 5.1)
-''''''''''''''''''''''''''''''''''''''''''''''''

-Drives with interface types other than ``if=none`` are for onboard devices.
-It is possible to use drives the board doesn't pick up with -device.
-This usage is now deprecated.
-Use ``if=none`` instead.

 Short-form boolean options (since 6.0)
 ''''''''''''''''''''''''''''''''''''''